A Guide To Pondicherry - Pastel Colours and Pastries

 Boku Ramen also offers vegan and vegetarian bowls.

-The best cheap eats in Pondicherry
+The best cheap eats and street food in Pondicherry

 Coffee bars